Guide for Internship Supervisors

 - Give your intern a project to start on right away.
 Interns want to be busy and feel needed.
 This also helps to ease the awkwardness of the first few days.

 During the Course of the Internship

 - Communicate!
-If there is something the interns should be doing differently, please let them know.
+If there is something the intern should be doing differently, please let the intern know.
 Your constructive criticism as well as your positive feedback helps your intern learn.

-- If your intern is telecommuting, try to check in with them via phone at least once a week.
+- If your intern is telecommuting, try to check in with the intern via phone at least once a week.

 - Schedule a time, usually halfway through the internship, to do a mid-internship check-in.
 Use the Mid-Internship Check-In form to tell the interns what they are doing well, as well as how they can improve.
 This is also the time to set goals for the remainder of the summer.